Professionals

 In the average primary care practice, it’s likely that one-third of patients over age 18 have prediabetes and are at risk for developing type 2 diabetes.
 Prediabetes is characterized by blood glucose levels that are higher than normal, but not yet high enough to be diagnosed as diabetes.

 Unless treated early, many people with prediabetes will develop diabetes within 5 years.
 Diabetes is the leading cause of heart disease, stroke, blindness, kidney disease, and nerve disease.
 Prediabetes can be reversed if discovered and treated early.
-This is where CDC-recognized lifestyle change programs such as, the Shasta Family YMCA Diabetes Prevention Program, can help.

 Diabetes In Shasta County